LAB 4

 To find the tournaments that member Cooper has entered, this is the same as

-(SELECT m.MemberID FROM Member m
+SELECT m.member_id FROM Member m

-WHERE m.LastName = 'Cooper');
+WHERE m.member_last_name = 'Cooper');

 this

-WHERE m.LastName = 'Cooper';
+WHERE m.member_last_name = 'Cooper';

 Both of them will return the same output